pondscan/8bitpepe/pfp_generator/README.md

 4. **Submit Your Changes:**
     - Once you've made your additions or modifications, save your file.
-    - Share your changes by submitting them back to the community through a platform of your choice (e.g., Discord).
+    - Share your changes by submitting them back to the community through a platform of your choice (e.g., X. Telegram, etc...).

 ## Guidelines